Get us in your inbox

 9. UMI Hotel

-As grey, stark and geometric as the landscapes it inhabits, the low and long UMI is about inhospitality outdoors and hospitality within.
-It’s located along a dramatic stretch of black-sand beaches, surrounded by windswept heath and backed by granite crags.
+As stark and geometric as the landscapes it inhabits, the low and long UMI is about inhospitality outdoors and hospitality within.
+It’s located along a dramatic stretch of black-sand beaches, at the foot on a famous volcano.
 Inside, the public areas are clean and elegant, with huge windows bringing the outside in; imaginative cocktails and toddies from the bar will warm you up if the bleakness gets too much.
-Rooms are simple, but they have all you’ll need, and prices are keen.
-There’s a good on-site restaurant and staff are notably friendly.
+Rooms are simple, but they have all you’ll need.
+There’s a good on-site restaurant Japanese Nordic fusion restaurant and staff are notably friendly.

 Recommended